cord-burmeister/mrvn2_setup/ReadMe.md

 # Marvin Ros 2 Setup

-Some scripts to setup computers and environments to run some ROS 2 projects.
+Some scripts to setup virtual computers and environments to run some ROS 2 projects and tools.

+The basic idea is to prepare virtual machines with different clean environments.

 ## Structure